Iris Rideau: Early life

 Rideau was born in New Orleans, Louisiana, a paternal descendant of Frenchman Armand Allard Gabriel Duplantier who sailed to America in 1777 on Marquis de Lafayette's ship La Victoire and established a plantation in Point Coupee, and later the Magnolia Mound plantation in Baton Rouge.

 She grew up in the Creole 7th Ward of the city, where her mother and uncles operated the Creole Bar and Grille.
 She has said, "There was not a great emphasis placed on education in my community, especially with Creole.
 Both my father and my mother attended high school, but neither graduated.
 Her father left the family and departed to California after her parents divorced when she was two-years old."
 She initially aspired to become a Broadway dancer.
 Her grandmother moved in and taught Rideau to speak French.
 In the summer months she visited her father and worked at his ranch in Corona, California, and after several years of insistence that she wanted to live closer to her father, they moved into a one-room flat in eastern Los Angeles when she was 12.

 Her mother found work at a nearby sewing factory.
-At 16, Iris she became pregnant and married, only to divorce the father of her daughter, Renee, a year later.
+At 16, Iris became pregnant and married, only to divorce the father of her daughter, Renee, a year later.
 She found employment at her mother's factory and enrolled in night classes at a junior college.
 Rideau has said of her employment at the factory and decision to take night classes, "The line of mostly Black and Hispanic women would wrap around the corner in the mornings.
 We made about $15 a week.
 I knew I'd need an education or I'd never escape."
 She graduated after a year and began working as a receptionist for an insurance agency, passing as a white woman to keep her job.

 Rideau married Jimmy Rideau in 1957, and they divorced in 1978.
 She has since remained single and is a great grandmother.

 Rideau has said that her drive to succeed as a businesswoman was a result of her natural self-motivating will and the environment that she grew up in.
 She has said "I never want to experience poverty again.
 That is what drives me.
 Also, when my daughter was growing up, I wanted to provide her with the security that I did not have as a child."